 - Avoid using any soaps, bubble baths or oils or talc powders which may cause irritations.

 - If you think the infection is yeast related, cut all sugar out of the diet and take a good probiotic supplement.
 Adding fermented foods and vegetables to his diet in the long term will help prevent recurrences.

-- Wash the outside only (like you would a finger), do not retract the foreskin for him.
+- Wash the outside only (like you would a finger) and do not retract the foreskin for him.
 Only the child will know when his foreskin can be retracted without pain and trauma so the first person to retract the foreskin should be the child himself.

-- Cleaning his hands often, especially before and after handling the penis – so urinating or fiddling – fiddling is normal for toddlers as they discover their body.
-Prevent embarrassing scenes by dressing them in dungarees when out in public 😉
+- Cleaning his hands often, especially before and after handling the penis – so before urinating or fiddling.
+Fiddling is normal for toddlers as they discover their body.

-- Trimming nails short and ensuring they are always clean – long nails can cause trauma to the glans whilst fiddling.
+- Trimming nails short and ensuring they are always clean.
+Long nails can cause trauma to the glans while fiddling.